 Modern software solutions are the digital project manager’s best friend.
 SaaS solutions enable project managers to organize, communicate with their teams and clients, assign tasks, share files, and more.

 - G Suite: This is a good starting point for any team that needs to create different types of documents, spreadsheets, forms, websites, and more.
 Files and calendars can be shared and edited by team members.
-This make collaboration simple.
+This makes collaboration simple.

 - MeisterTask: This solution is an agile project management system for teams to organize and manage their products in a customizable platform.
+This will help with improving workflow and time management.

 - Slack: This tool is designed to empower collaboration among teams.
 It features many messaging options, file sharing, and integrates with other popular software such Google Drive and DropBox.